pflanze/functional-perl/docs/howto.md

 ---

-# How to write functional programs on Perl 5
+# How to write functional programs in Perl 5

 Perl 5 was not designed to write programs in a functional style.
 Yes, there are closures, and there are the `map` and `grep` builtins as